Redevelopment means re-using and improving real estate in your

 neighborhood or city by adding or rehabilitating buildings, making more

 marketable properties.
-Often the term carries the connotation that something ugly or outmoded is cleared (demolished) to make way for the new.
+Often the term is used when something ugly or outmoded is cleared (demolished) to make way for the new.

 It might mean a new mixed-use project that will reduce traffic congestion and give the neighborhood a boost.
-Or maybe it's downtown renovation with new infill buildings that renews prosperity for the entire community.
+Or maybe it might be downtown renovation with new infill buildings that renews prosperity for the entire community.

 The term can mean anything from tweaking an existing site to a major reconfiguration of land, featuring construction of an entire new landscape and set of buildings.
 The continuum is something like this: